aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Augsto purvu platības īpatsvars analīzes šūnā (1 ha)

 **Procedure:** Derived from the [Bogs and Mires: EDI](#Ch04.17), where bogs were classified as 1 with 0 elsewhere.
-Then processed with `egvtools::input2egv()` with `fill gaps = TRUE` performing inverse distance weighted (power = 2) filling of gaps at the border.
+Then processed  with the workflow `egvtools::input2egv()` with `fill gaps = TRUE` performing inverse distance weighted (power = 2) filling of gaps at the border.